cbrwx/VectorDatabaseAssistedChat/README.md

 ## Future Enhancements

 - **Optimization**: Explore alternative sentence embedding models for improved encoding efficiency.
-- **LLM Expansion**: Extend the system to interact with multiple LLMs for diverse response generation.
+- **LLM Expansion**: Extend the system to interact with multiple LLMs for diverse response generation and task generation/completion(for large projects like books(done), games, etc).
-- **User Experience**: Enhancements to the interactive interface for a more engaging and intuitive user interaction.
+- **User Experience**: At some point; enhancements to the interactive interface for a more engaging and intuitive user interaction.

 .cbrwx